akdenizcse/pl-evaluation-haskell/template.md

 # Haskell
 The language called by the name Haskell.
-Haskell named after Haskell Curry. (logician)
+Haskell named after Haskell Curry(logician).
 ## Author
 The language was developed by Philip Wadler.
 KRC, OL, Miranda and Orwell influenced Haskell.
 An influential book on functional programming authored by Wadler and Bird (Wadler and Bird, 1988).
 ## History of the Haskell